lapwat/cryptowall/README.md

 # Cryptowall
-Cryptowall is a crypto wallet generator.
-This tool is an **offline** Docker container which generates random crypto wallets.
+Cryptowall is an offline Docker container which generates random crypto wallets.
+It prints out the private key (or seed) and the corresponding public address to send funds to.

 ## Usage